-A Globe and Mail photographer took this picture but I forget his name.
-If it was you please let me know so I can give credit.
+A Globe and Mail photographer took this picture but I lost his name.
+If you're him let me know so I can give credit.

 What is Filibuster?